marienoelmikhael/my-project/README.md

 - Google Fonts – for clean and modern typography

 #Project Description
-This is a front-end travel website designed to showcase activity-based travel destinations with a fun and interactive interface.
+This is a front-end travel website designed to showcase travel destinations with a fun and interactive interface.
 The site features a clean layout, a sticky navigation bar for easy browsing, and engaging animated visuals including a flying airplane and a sailing boat.

 To enhance the user experience, a weather feature was integrated using API Ninja's Weather API, allowing users to check the current weather at their chosen destination before making travel plans.